 Anna, a cohort, speaks at a podium in front of a projected slideshow.

-Habitat-USAID/BHA's Humanitarian Shelter and Settlements fellowship cohort
+Habitat-USAID/BHA's International Humanitarian Shelter and Settlements fellowship cohort

 Students gain firsthand experience in the shelter and settlements sector and lay critical groundwork for their professional futures.